 Make sure you are on time for your hearing as a court has a very busy schedule.
 Do not chew gum, swear, use slang, eat or drink, talk or text on your phone, talk out of turn, leave the courtroom before you are excused, or slouch and appear disinterested in the proceedings while you are in the courtroom.

-One last important tidbit of information; always allow your divorce lawyer do the talking for you, as he is there to fight for your best interests.
+One last important tidbit of information; always allow your Chicago car accident lawyer or your family attorney do the talking for you, as he is there to fight for your best interests.
 You only speak in the courtroom to answer a question the judge directs to you.

 By using proper courtroom etiquette, you will appear credible before the judge, which in turn, could favorably help the outcome of your case.